asdstory/Single_Particle_Analysis/PnuC_3NR_20200304Krios.md

 Number of threads: 16

-# Step18 - PostProcess /Job060
+# Step25 - PostProcess /Job061

 ## I/O

-One of the 2 unfiltered half-map: Refine3D/job049/run_half1_class001_unfil.mrc
+One of the 2 unfiltered half-map: Refine3D/job059/run_half1_class001_unfil.mrc

-Solvent mask: MaskCreate/job059/mask.mrc
+Solvent mask: MaskCreate/job060/mask.mrc

-Calibrated pixel size (A): 1.06
+Calibrated pixel size (A): 0.83

 ## Sharpen

 Estimate B-factor automatically?
 Yes

+Lowest resolution for auto-B fit (A): 10

+Use your own B-factor?
+No

+Skip FSC-weighting?
+No

 ## Running

-Using CPUs.

 Submit to queue?
 No

-# Step19 - CtfRefine
+# Step26 - CTF refinement

 ## I/O

-Particles (from Refine3D): Refine3D/job182/run_data.star
+Partcles (from Refine3D): Refine3D/job059/run_data.star

-Postprocess STAR file: PostProcess/job406/postprocess.star
+Postprocess STAR: PostProcess/job061/postprocess.star

 ## Fit

 Minimum resolution for fits (A): 30

-Perform CTF parameters fitting?
+Perform CTF parameter fitting?
 Yes

-Fit per-particles defocus?
+Fit per-particle defocus?
 Yes

 Range for defocus fit (A): 2000

-Fit per-micrograph astigmatism?
+Fit per-micrograh astigmatism?
 No

+*If set to Yes, ctf_refine will try to refine astigamtism on a per-micrograph basis.
+This will require many particles and good signal-to-noise ratios per micrograph.*

 Fit per-particle astigmatism?
 No

+*If set to Yes, astigmatism will be estimated on a per-particle basis.
+This requires very strong data, i.e. very large particles with excellent signal-to-noise ratios.*

-Fit per-micrograph phase-shift?
+Fit per-micrograh phase-shift?
 No

-Perform beamtilt estimation?
-Yes
+*If set to Yes, ctf_refine will try to refine a phase-shift (amplitude contrast) on a per-micrograph basis.
+This may be useful for Volta-phase plate data, but will require many particles and good signal-to-noise ratios per micrograph.*

 ## Running

 Number of MPI procs: 65

-Number of threads: 4
+Number of threads: 2

 Submit to queue?
 Yes